warmcat/libwebsockets/READMEs/README.lwsws.md

  - `keeplive-timeout` (in secs) defaults to 60 for lwsws, it may be set as a vhost option

- - `interface` lets you specify which network interface to listen on, if not given listens on all
+ - `interface` lets you specify which network interface to listen on, if not given listens on all.
+If the network interface is not usable (eg, ethernet cable out) it will be logged at startup with such vhost not listening, and lws will poll for it and bind a listen socket to the interface if and when it becomes available.

  - "`unix-socket`": "1" causes the unix socket specified in the interface option to be used instead of an INET socket